0x4007/travel-stipend/docs/tech-context.md

 3. **Error Handling**:

    - Must gracefully handle missing or malformed data.
-   - Should provide fallbacks when scraping fails.
+   - Provides a fallback to `0` flight cost when scraping fails.
-   - Needs robust error recovery for web scraping.
+   - Needs robust error recovery for web scraping (partially addressed by `try...catch` in calculator).

 4. **Scalability**:
    - Current design handles hundreds of conferences efficiently.